 Did you know Kel-Lac Uniforms also provides embroidery services?

 Give us a call at (800) 531-5529 and we can tell you more about our offerings.

-The APECS design is constructed using the OCP Multicam camouflage pattern.
+The APECS design is constructed using the Multicam camouflage pattern.
 This updated garment design provides better versatile weather protection, operations effectiveness, image suppression, and is softer and quieter in the field.

 The APECS is constructed with a three-layer Multicam camo fabric built lighter in weight for enhanced performance and quieter then the original ECWCS.
 Engineered with a PTFE windproof, waterproof and breathable Mil Spec membrane it maintains waterproofness after exposure to contaminants, such as jet fuel, gasoline, hydraulic fluid, DEET, and other petroleums, oils, and lubricants.

 - Lighter weight, quieter three-layer Multicam for enhanced performance

 - Windproof, waterproof, breathable, and retains its water resistance after exposure to contaminates such as jet fuel, gasoline, hydraulic fluid, DEET, other petroleums, oils and lubricants

 - YKK waterproof front, pit, and breast pocket zippers